-Assessment of Flood Risk Is the site within an area of known risk of flooding?
-If the site is within an area of known risk of flooding you may need to submit a Flood Risk Assessment before your application can be determined.
-You may wish to contact your Planning Authority or SEPA for advice on what information may be required.
-Do you think your proposal may increase the flood risk elsewhere?
-Trees Are there any trees on or adjacent to the application site?
-If Yes, please mark on your drawings any trees, known protected trees and their canopy spread close to the proposal site and indicate it any are to be cut back or felled.
-Waste Storage and Collection Do the plans incorporate areas to store and aid the collection of waste (including recycling)?
-If Yes or No, please provide further details: (Max 500 characters) Kerbside collection as existing.
+Assessment of Flood Risk Is the site within an area of known risk of flooding? now If the site is within an area of known risk of flooding you may need to submit a Flood Risk Assessment before your application can b determined.
+You may wish to contact your Planning Authority or SEPA for advice on what information may be required. е Do you think your proposal may increase the flood risk elsewhere? now Trees Are there any trees on or adjacent to the application site?
+If Yes, please mark on your drawings any trees, known protected trees and their canopy spread close to the proposal site and indicating any are to be cut back or felled. ate if Waste Storage and Collection Do the plans incorporate areas to store and aid the collection of waste (including recycling)?
+If Yes or No, please provide further details: (Max 500 characters) Kerbside collection as existing with storage adjacent to proposed house.
+Existing to remain as is.
 Residential Units Including Conversion Does your proposal include new or additional houses and/or flats?
 How many units do you propose in total?
-Please provide full details of the number and types of units on the plans.
+1 Please provide full details of the number and types of units on the plans.
 Additional information may be provided in a supporting statement.
 All Types of Non Housing Development - Proposed New Floorspace Does your proposal alter or create non-residential floorspace?
-Schedule 3 Development Does the proposal involve a form of development listed in Schedule 3 of the Town and Country Planning (Development Management Procedure (Scotland) Regulations 2013 If yes, your proposal will additionally have to be advertised in a newspaper circulating in the area of the development.
+Schedule 3 Development Does the proposal involve a form of development listed in Schedule 3 of the Town and Country Planning (Development Management Procedure (Scotland) Regulations 2013 now If yes, your proposal will additionally have to be advertised in a newspaper circulating in the area of the development.
 Your planning authority will do this on your behalf but will charge you a fee.
-Please check the planning authority's website for advice on the additional fee and add this to your planning fee.
-If you are unsure whether your proposal involves a form of development listed in Schedule 3, please check the Help Text and Guidance notes before contacting your planning authority.
-Planning Service Employee/Elected Member Interest Is the applicant, or the applicant's spouse/partner, either a member of staff within the planning service or an elected member of the planning authority?
+Please check the planning authority's website for advice on the additio fee and add this to your planning fee.
+If you are unsure whether your proposal involves a form of development listed in Schedule 3, please check the Help Text and Guida notes before contacting your planning authority. nce Planning Service Employee/Elected Member Interest Is the applicant, or the applicant's spouse/partner, either a member of staff within the planning service or an elected member of the planning authority?